LIPS-scheme/lips/docs/docs/lips/reflection.md

 You can use standard JavaScript methods to inspect LIPS objects.

 * Scheme functions
-  * `dir` - this procedure is inspired by Python function with the same name, it return all properties that you can access on an object.
+  * `dir` - this procedure is inspired by Python function with the same name, it returns all properties that you can access on an object.
 Including those from object prototype and whole chain.
   * `env` - function return everything what is inside current-environment.